UweKeim/ZetaIpc/README.md

 bother to dig deeper.
 Instead I used the phantastic [C# WebServer project](https://webserver.codeplex.com/) and quickly assembled some small wrapper.

-I intentionally implemented simple string send and receive methods, everything else is out of scope of the library.
+I intentionally implemented only simple string send and receive methods, everything else is out of scope of the library.
 E.g. you could use [Json.NET](http://james.newtonking.com/json) to transfer JSON within the strings between the client and the server.

 ## Using the server